 Types of quantum field thories

-To be distinguished from this global supersymmetry is local supersymmetry (see gauge group and links given there for a discussion of local and global gauge groups): given a gauge theory whose fields are connections with values in the Poincaré Lie algebra – the theory of gravity in its first order formulation – a supersymmetric extension_ is similarly a gauge theory with fields being connections in the super Poincaré Lie algebra – a theory of supergravity.
+To be distinguished from this global supersymmetry is local supersymmetry (see at gauge group and at Cartan connection): given a gauge theory whose fields are connections with values in the Poincaré Lie algebra – the theory of gravity in its first order formulation – a supersymmetric extension is similarly a gauge theory with fields being connections in the super Poincaré Lie algebra – a theory of supergravity.
 A gauge transformation in such a theory is called a local supersymmetry transformation.

 The distinction between local and global supersymmetry is important when considering supergravity in perturbation theory where all fields are expanded around a fixed spacetime geometry and fixed background gauge fields that form a solution of the Euler-Lagrange equations.

 While the theory of supergravity as such has, by definition, local supersymmetry, a solution to it may but need not have any global supersymmetry left.
 In fact, generically it will not.

 To see this, it is maybe helpful to compare with the analogous statement in non-supersymmetric QFT:

 the theory of gravity is locally Poincaré-symmetric: in first order formulation it is a Poincaré group gauge theory.
 Nevertheless, any of its solutions – which is a pseudo-Riemannian manifold – may, but need not, have any Poincaré-symmetry.
 It does have such a global symmetry for every Killing vector on the spacetime.
 Such may or may not exist.
 Generically it does not exist.